 Something you can always be doing is not only building your network but also pruning it.
-The latter point is important because it’s just as important to cut out relationships with toxic people as it is forming new ones with powerful ones.
+The latter point is crucial because it’s just as important to cut out relationships with toxic people as it is to form new ones with powerful ones.
 You need to separate the wheat from the chaff and shake off what’s holding you back.
 Cut ties with intrusions, unsubscribe from email subscriptions that bother you, and leave communities that make you feel bad about yourself.
 I generally advise staying away from forums in general as they are often full of trolls and misinformation.
 Walk away from companies trying to convince you you’re missing out while they hound you for money.
-Know that most of the people forcing dogmatic advice down your throat are failing and have little to no real-world experience in the industry.
+Know that most people forcing dogmatic advice down your throat are failing and have little to no real-world experience in the industry.

 Review Your Presence